Diocese of Béziers: Murder in the cathedral

 Raymond-Trencavel, one of the sons of Bernard-Aton, Viscount of Albi and Nîmes, became lord of Béziers in 1129.
 He followed King Louis VII of France on the Second Crusade in 1148.
 On his return, he claimed the countship of Carcassonne, in succession to his deceased elder brother.
-Though the succession was agreed upon by various lords and bishops, it ws disputed in 1153 by Count Raymond V of Toulouse, who claimed suzereinity.
+Though the succession was agreed upon by various lords and bishops, it was disputed in 1153 by Count Raymond V of Toulouse, who claimed suzereinity.
 He captured Raymond-Trencavel in battle, and imprisoned him, holding him for an immense ransom.
 The ransom for Tarymond-Trencavel was extracted from his unwilling subjects, who were moved to revolt by the harshness of the methods.
 On 1 October 1167, the bourgeois caught up with Viscount Raymond-Trencavel, and murdered him in the cathedral, at the foot of the high altar, in the presence of Bishop Bernard Gaucelin.
 In attempting to stop the deed, the bishop was wounded himself, suffering wounds about his head and losing several teeth.
 He was forced to take flight, and did not return until 1170.
 Pope Alexander III excommunicated the entire town.